 Deep Cold has images from an alternate history where the Cold War between the US and the Soviet Union extended into space.
 All the rendered images are based on historical fact.
 All the spacecraft shown were planned but never flew operationally (some cancelled before they left the drawing board).
 They represent a fascinating look at what might have been.

-Rob Davidoff is a student at the University of Dayton, working towards a degree in Mechanical Engineering with a concentration in Aerospace.
+Rob Davidoff has a degree in Mechanical Engineering with a concentration in Aerospace.
 In other words, he is a rocket scientist.
 Ian Mitchell is a physics Ph.D. student at the University of Houston studying experimental particle physics.
-Together they are currently working on a fascinating alternate history of the NASA space flight program called Eyes Turned Skywards.
+Together they are currently working on a fascinating alternate history of the NASA space flight program called Eyes Turned Skyward.
 It diverges from our history at the point where the Apollo program comes to an end, and in our time line NASA decides to go with developing a space station, instead of the Space Shuttle.
 The consequences of not having a reusable launch vehicle in the 1970's are interesting, to say the least.

 David Portree is the manager of the Regional Planetary Information Facility, Astrogeology Science Center, US Geological Survey.
-His blog Beyond Apollo is full of great articles on the history of spaceflight.
+His blog DSFP's Spaceflight History Blog is full of great articles on the history of spaceflight.
+For exclusive content, support his Patreon campaign.
 But recently he has been applying his encyclopedic knowledge to crafting an alternate history that he calls "Imagining Another Apollo".
 Last I checked it was up to part 5, it is interesting reading.

 The Ministry of Space is a graphic novel written by the legendary Warren Ellis and illustrated by Chris Weston, published in 2001.
 It is an interesting alternate history where at the end of World War II the British instead of the Americans got their hands on Germany's rocket scientists.
 This results in a new British empire in Space.
 But it is all very scientifically accurate, abet very Collier's flavored.